Where to Stay on the Icefields Parkway: The Best Hotels and Lodges Along the Route

 Glacier View Lodge

-A superb establishment invites you to stay in rooms nestled in the heart of the Columbia Icefield, facing the high mountain landscapes.
-Imagine the spectacle!
-As for the rooms, they feature a sitting area, television, coffee machine, and a private bathroom.
-Some overlook the glacier, others the neighboring peaks.
-You’ll have access to several dining spaces, a bar, a shop, and free parking.
-You'll enjoy the location, directly on the Icefields Parkway, for a stop close to one of the most spectacular areas of the Rockies.
+A wonderful property that invites you to stay in rooms set right in the heart of the Columbia Icefield, facing high-mountain landscapes.
+Quite a sight.
+Rooms are comfortable and well equipped, with a sitting area, a TV, a coffee machine, and a private bathroom.
+Some look out over the glacier, while others face the surrounding peaks.
+On site, you’ll also find dining options, a bar, a shop, and free parking.
+With its location directly on the Icefields Parkway, it makes an ideal stop right beside one of the most spectacular areas of the Rockies.

-The experience is all about the scenery and the sensation of sleeping almost at the edge of the ice.
-You'll come here for the view, the evening light, and the easy access to site activities before day visitors arrive.
-In summary, it's the perfect hotel for a unique stop during a road trip, with real comfort, without leaving the alpine ambiance.
+The experience is above all about the setting—and the feeling of sleeping almost at the edge of the ice.
+You come for the views, the evening light, and the easy access to the site’s activities before the day visitors arrive.
+In short, it’s an ideal choice for a unique road-trip stop, with genuine comfort without losing that alpine atmosphere.

 If you're hesitating between several accommodations, we invite you to check out the following table.
 It gathers essential information about the establishments presented.